kuzzleio/documentation/src/sdk-reference/js/6/collection/list/index.md

 # list

-Returns the complete list of realtime and stored data collections in requested index sorted by name in alphanumerical order.
+Returns the list of data collections associated to a provided data index.

-The `from` and `size` arguments in options allows pagination.
-They are returned in the response if provided.
+The returned list is sorted in alphanumerical order.

 ## Arguments